ABBEYS & CHURCHES

 OUTDOORS

-Douglass Beach (Lac Brome):This nice kid-friendly beach offers a beautiful view of scenic Lac Brome.
+Douglass Beach (Lac Brome): This nice kid-friendly public beach offers a beautiful view of scenic Lac Brome.
 The beach connects with several kilometres of lakeside walking trails.
-Check the Town of Lac Brome's website here for more info on beach hours, parking, etc. Location: Knowlton, Qc. (drive north from the village centre two minutes on Lakeside/Hwy 243).
+Check the Town of Lac Brome's website here for more info on beach hours, parking fees, etc. Location: Knowlton, Qc. (drive north from the village centre two minutes on Lakeside/Hwy 243).

 Granby Zoo & Amazoo Waterpark: This very cool attraction with over 1,000 animals was named one of the top 10 zoos in North America.
 Not overly crowded or excessively commercialized, the zoo is open year-round, and the waterpark with wave pool and lots of splashy fountains is a great place to cool off in summer.
-The $88 year pass (which gives discounts for restos and boutiques and many free rides) is amazing value.
-Rating: Awesome!
+The $88 year pass (which gives discounts for restos and boutiques and many free rides) is great value.
+Rating: Very good.
 Last visited: regularly (we got the year pass).
 Address: 525 St-Hubert St., Granby, Qc., tel.: 1-877-472-6299 or 450-372-9113, website: ZooDeGranby.com.

 THEATRE